 6. There are no strings attached.
 At the end of a contract period, you are allowed to return to purchasing your commodity from the utility with no penalties (if you prefer).

-There are many opportunities to both save money and pro-actively manage a key part of your business budget-energy.
+There are many opportunities to both save money and proactively manage a key part of your business budget energy.
 These represent a snapshot of possibilities.
 Exploring your options can only be of benefit!

-Irwin brings over 30 years of business development and marketing executive experience to Monmouth SCORE and helps students as a coach, mentor and advisor.
+Irwin brings over 30 years of business development and marketing executive experience to Monmouth SCORE and helps students as a coach, mentor, and advisor.
 Though his career, his accomplishments include overseeing hundreds of accounts as well as increasing revenue by millions for several companies.
 Irwin's core belief is that it's great business relationships that helped him succeed.
 He is a devoted husband of 34 years, father to twin boys, and a devoted New York Giants fan.
 He can be reached at firstname.lastname@example.org.

-Image courtesty of Claudio Schwartz via Flickr
+Image courtesy of Claudio Schwartz via Flickr